CEE 296 Civil Engineering Systems. (3) F, S

 Design of the visible elements of the roadway.
 Fundamental design controls with application to rural roads, at-grade intersections, freeways, and interchanges.
 Lecture, recitation.
 Prerequisite: CEE 372.

 Students are required to complete a civil engineering design in a simulated practicing engineering environment.
+Limited to undergraduates in their final semester.
 Lecture, team learning.
-Limited to undergraduates in their final semester.
 Prerequisites: CEE 321, 341, 351, 361, 372.
-General Studies: L2.
+General Studies: L.

 CEE 512 Pavement Performance and Management.
 (3) S

 Pavement management systems, including data collection, evaluation, optimization, economic analysis, and computer applications for highway and airport design.
-Prerequisite: CEE 412.
+Prerequisite: instructor approval.

 CEE 514 Bituminous Materials and Mixture.
 (3) F

 Types of bituminous materials used in pavement mixtures.
-Chemical composition and physical properties, desirable aggregate characteristics, and optimum asphalt contents.
+Chemical composition, physical properties, desirable aggregate characteristics, optimum asphalt contents, superpave asphalt binder, mixture design.
 Lecture, lab.
 Prerequisite: ECE 351.

 CEE 515 Properties of Concrete.
 (3) S